hajimeo/samples/golang/FileListV2/README.md

 ```
 # Accessing DB by using the connection string and check all formats for orphaned blobs (-src BS)
 # Also `-BytesChk` to exclude .properties files which do not have the .bytes file (deletion marker)
-filelist2 -b "$BLOB_STORE" -c 10 -src BS -db ./sonatype-work/nexus3/etc/fabric/nexus-store.properties -P -pRxNot "deleted=true" -BytesChk -s /tmp/filelist_orphaned_blobs.tsv
+filelist2 -b "$BLOB_STORE" -c 10 -src BS -db ./sonatype-work/nexus3/etc/fabric/nexus-store.properties -mDT "$(date -d "1 day ago" +%Y-%m-%d)" -P -pRxNot "deleted=true" -BytesChk -s /tmp/filelist_orphaned_blobs.tsv
 # NOTE: `-db` also accepts "host=localhost user=nexus dbname=nexus" (with export PGPASSWORD="*******")

-# Nexus 3.86 may be going to have the originalLocation line for deletion markers, so may not need to use -BytesChk (TODO: if upgraded, could be confusing)
-filelist2 -b "$BLOB_STORE" -p '/(20\d\d)/' -c 10 -src BS -db ./sonatype-work/nexus3/etc/fabric/nexus-store.properties -P -pRxNot "(deleted=true|originalLocation)" -s /tmp/filelist_orphaned-blobs_without-byteschk.tsv
 ```
+NOTE: Nexus 3.86 may be going to have the originalLocation line for deletion markers, so may not need to use -BytesChk (TODO: if upgraded, could be confusing), so `-pRxNot "(deleted=true|originalLocation)"`

 Can use a text file which contains Blob IDs, so that no Blobstore access is needed:

 ```
 filelist2 -src BS -rF ./some_filelist_result.tsv -db ./sonatype-work/nexus3/etc/fabric/nexus-store.properties -bsName default -s /tmp/filelist_orphaned-blobs_no-BS-access.tsv
 ```
-TODO: If the tsv file contains only .properties file, to delete both .properties and .bytes files of the orphaned blobs:

 ```
 cd /To/Blobstore/blobs   # As -C doesn't work with the wildcard
 cut -d '.' -f1 ./some_filelist_result.tsv | while read -r _l; do tar -rvf /tmp/test.tar --remove-files ${_l}.*; done